near/NEPs/specs/Standards/Sould Bound Token/README.md

 CALL FOR ACTION: Shall the events be issued by the registry or by the issuing contract?

 - registry: we query registry, so it makes sense to use registry.
 If we emit the event by the registry, we need to add smart contract argument as a field of the events.
-- issuing contract: all actions, except soul transfer, are initiated through the issuing contract.
-So maybe only `SoulTransfer` event should be emitted by a registry.
 - maybe we should reduce amount of tokens: merge {mint, renew}?
-- maybe we can remove Kill event -- currently it's implicit by the SoulTransfer event... but maybe future use cases will require it?
 - Should we use NEP-171 Mint and NEP-171 Burn (instead of revoke) events?
 If the events will be emitted by registry, then we need new events to include the contract address.
-Since the native token ID is different in SBT and NFT, we should probably keep SBT events version
+Since the native token ID is different in SBT and NFT, we should probably keep SBT events version.
+Also, with registry, it makes less sense to issue NEP-171 Mint and Burn.
-- Also confirm that only the registry emits the events.
+- Confirm that only the registry emits the events.
-- Decide if we need to keep memo in the events.
+- Decide if we need to keep memo in the events (it's already in the transaction).
 - Should we keep the proposed multi-token approach?

 ## Copyright